 Fifth, you can withdraw all the funds from the 529 plan account.
 This will be considered a non-qualified withdrawal.
 Like a 401(k) or a traditional IRA retirement account, there is a penalty assessed if money drawn from the account is used for something other than its intended purpose.
 So, an additional 10% federal tax penalty will be imposed on the earnings portion of the withdrawal.
 You will also owe federal and state income taxes on the earnings.
 You can choose to withdraw the funds and designate someone else - like your recent college graduate - to be the recipient of this withdrawal.

 So yes, your 529 plan is still a vital component of your college-saving strategy even if your child does earn a scholarship.
 Very few scholarships cover 100% of the costs, so a 529 plan is perfect for filling any gaps.
-If you haven’t opened an account yet, visit here to learn more.
-To watch a video about this topic by industry expert, Joe Hurley, founder of savingforcollege.com, go here.
+If you haven’t opened an account yet, visit CollegeAdvantage to learn more.
+Or you can watch a video about this topic by industry expert, Joe Hurley, founder of Saving For College.